Keswick, Cumbria: Public houses and hotels

-Education and health
+Education

 The Crosthwaite Free Grammar School, adjoining Crosthwaite churchyard, was an ancient institution, its date of foundation uncertain.
-In 1819 the parish of Crosthwaite had five or six schools in the town and the outlying areas, with a total of 332 children.
-By 1833 Keswick had twelve daily schools, including a new National School at High Hill.
+In 1819, the parish of Crosthwaite had five or six schools in the town and the outlying areas, with a total of 332 children.
+By 1833, Keswick had twelve daily schools, including a new National School at High Hill.
 The new parish church of Keswick, St John's, started educational work in 1840 with a Sunday school which also educated infant boys, and later girls, on weekdays.
 A full-time boys' school opened in 1853.

 For older pupils, Keswick School, the free co-educational grammar school, successor to the Crosthwaite Free Grammar School, opened at a site diagonally opposite Greta Bridge in 1898.
 In 1951 a new secondary modern school was built at Lairthwaite in Underskiddaw.

 Junior education is provided by St Herbert's School, which had a roll of 263 in 2013.
 At senior level, Keswick and Lairthwaite schools merged in 1980 as a single comprehensive secondary school, with the name Keswick School.
 It was included in The Daily Telegraphs list of the top thirty comprehensives in England, Wales and Northern Ireland in 2014.
 The Local Education Authority for Keswick is Cumbria.

+Health

 The Mary Hewetson Cottage Hospital, founded in 1892, has fifteen beds and a minor injuries unit.
 It underwent a major rebuilding and upgrade in 2013.